This is a simplified approach, just to explain how it works.

 To use the formulas to calculate transformers it is important to remember that an output transformer has no impedance in itself; it reflects the impedance and any resistances on the secondary side over to the primary side and thereby present an impedance as a load to the output valves.

-The load to valves connected as a push-pull stage is always specified as “anode to anode” (Zaa) illustrated in the drawing below, and since B+ is AC ground, each valve actually sees a load impedance that is Zaa/2.
+The load to valves connected as a push-pull stage is always specified as “anode to anode” (Zaa) illustrated in the drawing below.
+And since B+ is AC ground, each valve actually sees a load impedance that is Zaa/4, as long as only one valve is conducting and only half the transformer has current.
+If both valves are conducting, and then off course both halves of the transformer has current, the load will be different due to this.

 Now that we have established how to specify load, let us look at the formulas for calculating the transformer.
 The key factor is, as always, the turnover ratio of the transformer.
 That is the ratio between the number of turns on the primary side divided by the number of turns on the secondary, which equals the voltage on primary divided on the voltage on secondary, and finally the square root of the reflected impedance on the primary side divided by the impedance on the secondary side, and we could off course us the current too, so in a formula it looks like this: